zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

     - Fügen Sie dem Methodennamen „Async“ hinzu.

-    - Diesmal gibt es keine Task Rückgabe Variable (t), da `SumPageSizesAsync` keinen Wert für "t" zurückgibt (die Methode hat keine `Return` Anweisung.)
-Allerdings muss die-Methode eine `Task` zurückgeben, die zu erwarten ist. Ändern Sie daher den Methodentyp von `Sub` in `Function`.
+    - There is no task return variable, T, this time because `SumPageSizesAsync` doesn’t return a value for T. (The method has no `Return` statement.)
+However, the method must return a `Task` to be awaitable.
+Therefore, change the method type from `Sub` to `Function`.
 Der Rückgabetyp der Funktion lautet `Task`.

     Im folgenden Code sind diese Änderungen dargestellt.